Top five summer questions on the MSU Extension Lawn & Garden Hotline

 - Why are the bottoms of my tomatoes turning brown?

 Check out these photos, descriptions and helpful resources to see if you have something like this is occurring in your yard or garden.

 Callers are asking about the many caterpillars that are everywhere, such as on their deck, trees or patios.
-While several different caterpillar species attack Michigan trees, the gypsy moth caterpillar is a common nuisance this year.
-Read more in “Gypsy moth caterpillars are out and about.”
+While several different caterpillar species attack Michigan trees, the Lymantria dispar, formerly gypsy moth, caterpillar is a common nuisance this year.
+Read more in “Lymantria dispar caterpillars are out and about.”
 The sheer number of them can be annoying.
-If you’d like to know what you can do, read “Dealing with Gypsy Moth around your Home and Property.”
+If you’d like to know what you can do, read “Dealing with Lymantria dispar around your Home and Property.”

 Callers are noticing yellowing leaves or their shrubs just don’t look as green or healthy as they normally do.
 Earlier this summer, many areas of the Lower Peninsula had long periods without water.
 This extended dryness causes stress on trees and shrubs.
 Once they are stressed, they are even more prone to attack by spider mites and other insects.